 3. Which hosting should you go for?

 There are thousands of companies that you could pay to host your blog.
-At the end of the day you want to choose one that offers a variety of services, included in your hosting package.
+At the end of the day, you want to choose one that offers a variety of services, included in your hosting package.
 There are coupons for cheap web hosting to help defer the cost of starting your blog, as well.
-Find one that will help you with SEO, has blogging features, and monetizing capabilities.

 Black backgrounds are great for photography bloggers, it can emphasize the photos you share.
 Green is a color associated with money or peace.
 Sites that have a purple background are typically used by romance or religious bloggers.